Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Related work

 \subsection{Bayesian causal structure learning}

 Bayesian approaches to structure learning involve learning a distribution over the graph and parameters of the mechanisms of causal models.
-However, computing the exact posterior from data requires calculating the evidence, $p(\mathcal{D}) = \sum_{G} \int_{\theta} P(\mathcal{D} \mid G, \theta)P(G, \theta) d\theta$.
+However, computing the exact posterior from data requires calculating the evidence, $P(\mathcal{D}) = \sum_{G} \int_{\theta} P(\mathcal{D} \mid G, \theta)P(G, \theta) d\theta$, $D$ being the data, $G$ the DAG and $\theta$ the parameters of the mechanism.
 This becomes quickly intractable as it involves enumerating over graphs and all possible parameters.
 As a result, variational inference or MCMC techniques are often used to obtain an approximate posterior over the graph and parameters.
-DiBS \citep{dibs} employs variational inference over a latent variable that conditions the graph distribution to approximate the posterior, in addition to the constraint proposed in \citep{tears} as a soft prior, to perform marginal or joint Bayesian structure learning in nonlinear or linear Gaussian models.
-VCN \citep{vi} is in a similar setup, but infers only the structure and attempts to capture a multimodal posterior by autoregressively predicting edges in the graph.
+DiBS \citep{dibs} employs variational inference over a latent variable that conditions the graph distribution to approximate the posterior, in addition to the constraint proposed in \citep{tears} as a soft prior, to perform marginal or joint Bayesian structure learning in non-linear or linear Gaussian models.
+VCN \citep{vi} has a similar setup, but infers only the structure and attempts to capture a multimodal posterior by autoregressively predicting edges in the graph.
 However, due to the soft DAG-ness prior in both these methods, samples from the posterior approximation are not guaranteed to be valid DAGs.
 Similarly, \citet{Ke2022LearningTI} define a distribution over graphs in an autoregressive way, but do not enforce acyclicity.
-BCD Nets \citep{Cundy2021BCDNS} parametrize a distribution over DAGs as a distribution over upper-triangular weighted and permutation matrices, that once combined together induces a distribution over weighted adjacency matrices.
-This method is guaranteed to output only DAGs without the need for the soft DAG-ness constraint; however, it is only limited to linear-Gaussian models. \citet{wang2022tractable} uses sum-product networks that define a topological ordering and then use variational inference to learn an approximate posterior.
+BCD-Nets \citep{Cundy2021BCDNS} parametrize a distribution over DAGs as a distribution over upper-triangular weighted and permutation matrices, that once combined together induces a distribution over weighted adjacency matrices.
+This method is guaranteed to output only DAGs without the need for the soft DAG-ness constraint; however, it is only limited to linear Gaussian models. \citet{subramanian2022learning} extends the BCD-Nets \citep{Cundy2021BCDNS} framework to learn a distribution over latent structural causal models from low-level data (e.g., images) under the assumption of known interventions. \citet{wang2022tractable} uses sum-product networks that define a topological ordering and then use variational inference to learn an approximate posterior.
 The structure MCMC algorithm \citep{Madigan1995BayesianGM} build a Markov chain over DAGs by adding or removing edges.
 One of the motivations for learning a distribution over the causal model is that it lends well to active causal structure learning \citep{ait,https://doi.org/10.48550/arxiv.1902.10347,https://doi.org/10.48550/arxiv.2203.02016, Toth2022ActiveBC}.
 By knowing more about what the model is uncertain about, it becomes possible to choose the interventions that will result in the maximum reduction in the uncertainty of the causal model.